 Continue to 3 of 8 below.

 - Gel Candle Wax - Each of our glasses held about 3 ounces of gel.
-I'm using a low-density gel wax.
+We're using a low-density gel wax.
 It has less trouble with bubbles but doesn't hold as much fragrance oil.
 If fragrance strength is more important to you than bubbles, use a medium density gel.

 - A few drops of red candle colorant—and a tiny bit of blue if you have it.